 - Jason Mraz does quite a bit of this, especially in his live performances.
 It features at least once in the majority of his songs.

-- Led Zeppelin does this in "D'yer Mak'er" and "The Ocean".
+- Led Zeppelin does this in "D'yer Mak'er" and "The Ocean" from Houses of the Holy.

 - "Zeitgeist" by Solarstone uses this, along with One-Woman Wail.
 Same for "Ultraviolet" and "The Last Defeat"(both versions).